shankaritchapurapu/helidon/docs/services/audit.md

 To verify the filter ran during local testing, send the `oci-splat-audit-verify: true` request header.
 The response will include `oci-splat-audit-event-summary` as a JSON array.
 Each entry contains `eventId`.
-If `respect-splat-audited-flag` is enabled, sending `oci-splat-audited: true` skips audit emission and verification summary creation for that request, while leaving the request appender available to endpoint code.
+If `respect-splat-audited-flag` is enabled, `oci-splat-audited: true` skips audit emission and verification summary creation only after either the `helidon-oci-splat` mTLS interceptor or SplatAware Identity with `validate-splat-cert: true` validates the request and records trusted SPLAT provenance in the server-side request context.
+The header alone is not trusted, so a direct caller cannot suppress auditing by spoofing it.
+The request appender remains available to endpoint code even when emission is skipped.

 The feature is registered on the default WebServer socket and on every configured named socket.